Joule–Thomson effect: Joule's second law

 It is easy to verify that for an ideal gas defined by suitable microscopic postulates that αT = 1, so the temperature change of such an ideal gas at a Joule–Thomson expansion is zero.

 For such an ideal gas, this theoretical result implies that:

 The internal energy of a fixed mass of an ideal gas depends only on its temperature (not pressure or volume).

-This rule was originally found by Joule experimentally for real gases and is known as Joule's second law.
+This rule was originally found experimentally by Joule for real gases and is known as Joule's second law (see Joule expansion).
 More refined experiments found important deviations from it.

+Note, however, that the vanishing of the Joule–Thomson coefficient is not equivalent to Joule's second law.
+In other words, the conditions $(\partial U/\partial V)_T = 0$ and $(\partial H/\partial P)_T = 0$ are not, in general, equivalent.
+For we have the thermodynamic relation: